Minevoiagian/MihonWithSlightlyDifferentColors/README.md

 ### Full-featured reader
 Discover and read manga, webtoons, comics, and more – easier than ever on your Android device.
+I don't know why you would ever want to use this.
+The only difference here vs main Mihon is changing out the colors so that the lavendar matches what it was on tachiyomi.
+Mihon's lavender swapped the unread and downloaded colors and i really didn't like that after so many years of seeing it how i am used to seeing it

 [![Discord server](https://img.shields.io/discord/1195734228319617024.svg?label=&labelColor=6A7EC2&color=7389D8&logo=discord&logoColor=FFFFFF)](https://discord.gg/mihon)
 [![GitHub downloads](https://img.shields.io/github/downloads/mihonapp/mihon/total?label=downloads&labelColor=27303D&color=0D1117&logo=github&logoColor=FFFFFF&style=flat)](https://github.com/mihonapp/mihon/releases)